Manishearth/manishearth.github.io/source/drafts/async.md

 ---
 layout: post
-title: "What's Tokio/Async IO all about?"
+title: "What's Tokio and Async IO all about?"
 date: 2018-01-10 14:16:43 +0530
 comments: true
-categories: rust programming mozilla
+categories: [rust, programming, mozilla]
 ---

 The Rust community lately has been focusing a lot on "async I/O" through the [tokio]